Contact Immunotherapy-Induced Renbök Phenomenon in a Patient with Alopecia Areata and Psoriasis Vulgaris

 TLDR Contact immunotherapy helped hair regrow in a patient with both alopecia and psoriasis.

-The document described a case study of a patient with both alopecia areata (AA) and psoriasis vulgaris who experienced the Renbök phenomenon, where normal hair growth occurred in psoriatic lesions.
-This phenomenon was first introduced by Happle et al. The exact mechanism behind this phenomenon remained unclear, but the case provided valuable insights into the interaction between AA and psoriasis.
-The study highlighted the potential of contact immunotherapy in inducing hair regrowth in such complex cases.
+The document described a case of a patient with both alopecia areata (AA) and psoriasis vulgaris who experienced the Renbök phenomenon following contact immunotherapy.
+The Renbök phenomenon, first introduced by Happle et al., refers to the observation of normal hair growth within psoriatic lesions in patients with co-existing psoriasis and AA.
+The exact mechanism behind this phenomenon remained unclear.
+The study highlighted the potential of contact immunotherapy to induce this unique response, providing insights into the complex interactions between these two dermatological conditions.

 Discuss this study in the Community →